DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 > >
 > > <span class="credit">"Van Richten's Map" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>
 > >
 > > <span class="citation">K1.
 Front Courtyard (p.
 52)</span>.
 “The drawbridge leads into the front courtyard.
-I observed two gate towers, which I presume contain the mechanism that controlls the bridge."
+I observed two gate towers, which I presume contain the mechanism that controls the bridge."
 > > <span class="citation">K2.
 Center Court Gate (p.
 54)</span>.
 “There are two side courtyards—one north, one south.
 The north was obstructed by a heavy, old portcullis, which I only barely managed to lift.
 I presume the south was as well."
 > > <span class="citation">K3.
 Servants’ Courtyard (p.
 54)</span>.
 “The servants’ courtyard, I presume, complete with a servants’ entrance.
 The door sticks, so be careful should you need to flee through it in a hurry."
 > > <span class="citation">K4.
 Carriage House (p.
 54)</span>.
 “I presume it holds Strahd’s carriage."